-Unless the Early trauma benefit is a replacement benefit, there is a deferred cover start date for all medical events marked in section (a) and (b) above.
+Unless the Early trauma benefit is a replacement benefit, there is a deferred cover start date for all medical conditions or surgical procedures marked in section (a) and (b) above.

 We will pay the Early trauma benefit once only for each of the listed conditions or surgical procedures other than coronary artery angioplasty.
+We will pay the Early trauma benefit for coronary artery angioplasty for: